 Other information: Its nuts are small and intensely bitter.

-named after its discoverer Ray Jansen in 1991.
+named after Ray Jansen who brought it to the attention of western science in 1991.

 Where is it found: Bulburin National Park, Queensland